rehierl/abstract-properties/02-x-mathematics/02-0-basic-maths/5-4-ordered-sequences.md

 elements.
 As such, ordered sequences can be understood to be closely related to ordered sets of elements. (see - **order theory**).

-Note that, similar to describing a set as a "simple set" or an "ordered set", a sequence that does not disallow repeated occurrences (i.e. elements may appear more than once), may be described as **a simple sequence**.
+Note that, similar to describing a set as a "simple set" or as an "ordered set", a sequence that allows repeated occurrences (i.e. elements may appear more than once), may be described as **a simple sequence**.

 <!-- ======================================================================= -->